My mother recited the ventricles of the heart,

 guiding their charges across a desert.

-In the nursing home, her diaper waiting half an hour for the R.A.
+In the nursing home, her diaper waiting half an hour for the

 where chair, bed, lights, even air flow were determined,